CibranLopez/GenerativeModels/README.md

 - Graph-based representation of data for efficient modeling
 - Denoising process utilizing convolutional graph neural networks
 - High stability and reliability of generated crystals

+Concretely, you will find the following scripts:

+- GNN.ipynb: prediction of band-gaps in molecules and crystals via graph neural networks.
+- basic-example.ipynb: simplified script for checking diffusion and its parameters.
+- database-generation.ipynb: generates a graph database from a set of crystals or molecules.
+- graph-interpolation.ipynb: interpolates pairs of graphs based on some target property.
+- graph-prediction.ipynb: generates graphs based on some target property.
+- graph-to-POSCAR.ipynb: conversion of a graph structure into a POSCAR representing a molecule or a crystal.
+- model-training.ipynb: main code for training the diffusion models.
+- molecule-to-POSCAR.ipynb: script for converting a molecule database into a POSCAR-like one.

+while **libraries** contains all main functionalities and **tests** some test functions.

 Please be aware that the code is under active development, bug reports are welcomed in the GitHub issues!